 Ideal for students who can learn in a small environment, our Learning Strategies Class consists of a 5:1 student-to-teacher ratio.
 Featuring curriculum that focuses on self-regulation, note taking, test preparation and time management, the Learning Strategies Intensive is ideal for students who have a perceived but not documented gap in ability and performance and/or below average grades.
 This class is the ideal solution for students who have transitioned from a non-traditional academic setting and who wish to improve general study skills.

 Targeted Learning Support

 Wilson Reading System

 A new program at Wasatch Academy is the Wilson Reading System.
-The Wilson Reading System is available for 1:1 teacher to student intensive structured literacy instruction due to a language-based learning disability, such as dyslexia.
+The Wilson Reading System is available for 1:1 teacher-to-student intensive structured literacy instruction due to a language-based learning disability, such as dyslexia.
 We consider ourselves at Wasatch among boarding schools for dyslexia that are fully equipped to help students succeed.
 The program is based on phonological-coding research and Orton-Gillingham principles.
-Wilson Reading System provides a prescribed sequence of multisensory instruction that explicitly teaches the structure of the English language.
+The Wilson Reading System provides a prescribed sequence of multisensory instruction that explicitly teaches the structure of the English language.
 The WIST (Word Identification and Spelling Test) and the WADE (Wilson Assessment of Decoding and Encoding) tests are used to determine placement in the program and are administered on site.

 Please contact the Admissions Office for additional information and cost of the Learning Services programs, or call 435-462-1400.